moonrepo/moon/README.md

 - File groups
   - `@glob` - Returns the file group as a glob (typically as-is).
-  - `@root` - Returns the file group, reduced down to the lowest possible directory.
-  - `@dirs` - Returns the file group, reduced down to all possible directories.
-  - `@files` - Returns the file group as a list of all possible files.
 - Inputs & outputs
   - `@in` - Points to an index within a task's `inputs` list.
 This will be expanded to the underyling file path(s).